About the workshop

 • An understanding of how behavioural insights are becoming increasingly relevant in a fast-changing world

-• An introduction to the latest techniques used by leading practitioners in this relatively new area of public administration
+• An introduction to the latest techniques used by leading practitioners in this relatively new area of public administration.
+Real case: Minimum wages and social inclusion

 • Access to an international network of experts who are leaders in this rapidly evolving area of work